fbaligand/kibana-enhanced-table/README.md

 - Filter table lines based on a computed formula (ex: `col0 > 0`)
   - More documentation [here](#computed-column-formula--lines-computed-filter-documentation)
 - Hide some table columns (ex: `0,1,Col2 Label` hides columns 0, 1 and the column labeled 'Col2 Label')
-  - Note that the column label must be written as is (including whitespaces), without any superscript/apostrophe.
+  - Note that the column label must be written as is (including whitespaces), with no surrounding quotes.
   - Column labels containing commas are not supported since the comma is used to separate the columns
-  - It is strongly recommended to use column labels to hide columns rather than their indices.
+  - It is recommended to use column labels to hide columns rather than their indices.
 Using the 'Split cols' feature, in fact, indices might depend on the global timerange that has been set.
 - Add a filter bar (ex: when user enters `cat` filter, it will display only rows that contain "cat")
   - Works also with numeric and date columns
   - Ability to enable case sensitive filter